 Categories > Books > Harry Potter > A Horcrux’s Fate

 The late afternoon light leaked through the thin curtains and fell in dull strips across the floorboards.
 Harry lay under the covers and did not move.
-His limbs felt heavy and slow, and even breathing took effort.
-His body ached in a way he could not shake, and something deeper than that sat in him like a weight he could not lift.
+He struggled to breathe, and his movements were sluggish.
+His body ached in a way he could not shake, and something deeper than that sat within him like a weight he could not lift.
 His breath came shallowly.
 Even pulling air into his lungs felt like it cost him more than it should.

 He didn’t move.